Make-School-Courses/MOB-1.1-Introduction-to-Swift/04-Classes-Structs-Enums/README.md

       - a.
 Chapter 12 on Initializers
       - b.
 Chapter 10 on Enums

+## After Class
+- Complete the exercises on Repl.it for Structs & Enums

 ## Resources

 - [Apple Docs - When to use structs vs classes](https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes)